rbisdorff/Digraph3/docSphinx/tutorial.rst

 The internships are however better served, as *i01*, *i02*, *07* and *i08* get their first choices and no internship shows a negative correlation with our fairness enhanced  matching (see Lines 11-14).
 The average correlation is hence higher (+0.733 see Line 15).
 The average correlation index considering all students and internships together is also quite high (+0.622), but the difference between the students and the internships average correlations leads to an unfairness index of +0.733 - 0.511 = 0.222.
 The *Gale-Shapley* pairing solution clearly better serves the internships than the students.

-Mind that all *deferred acceptance* algorithms, by returning allways the best stable matching for the proposing side and the least stable matching for the other side, are indeed essentially unfair intergroup pairing solvers and are hence not recommended for computing **fair** pairing solutions.
+Mind that all *deferred acceptance* algorithms, by returning allways the best stable matching for the proposing side and the worst stable matching for the other side, implement indeed essentially unfair intergroup pairing solvers and are hence not recommended for computing **fair** pairing solutions.
 Yet, finding an optimal fairest pairing solution in our case here would mean to test the fairness of each one of the *10! = 3628800* potential matching solutions.
 This brute force approach is not tractable.

 Using a fairness enhancing heuristic
 ````````````````````````````````````

-It is recommended to use the :py:class:`pairings.FairnessEnhancedInterGroupMatching` constructor which implements a fairness enhancing heuristic starting from any initial potential matching.
+It is recommended to use the :py:class:`pairings.FairnessEnhancedInterGroupMatching` constructor which implements, starting from any initial potential matching, a fairness enhancing heuristic by testing swappings of right hand sides of pairs.
 If no initial matching is given, the fairness enhancing procedure starts from two initial matchings, a left one that matches *sn* with *in* for *n = 1* to *n = 10*, and a right one matching *sn* with *im* where *n = 1* to *n = 10* and *m = 11 - n*.
 The fairest pairing solution will eventually be returned (see tutorial on :ref:`computing fair intergroup pairings <Fair-InterGroup-Pairings-label>`).

 .. code-block:: pycon
    :name: internships3